Musician: Composer

 A composer is a musician who creates musical compositions.
 The title is principally used for those who write classical music or film music.
 Those who write the music for popular songs may be called songwriters.
 Those who mainly write the words for songs may be referred to as lyricists.

 Conductor

 A conductor directs a musical performance; conducting has been defined as "the art of directing the simultaneous performance of several players or singers by the use of gesture".
 The conductor stands on a raised podium and communicates with the musicians through hand gestures or eye contact.

 Performer

 Examples of performers include, but are not limited to, instrumentalists and singers who perform for an audience.
 A musician can perform as a solo artist or as a part of an ensemble (e.g. an orchestra, a choir or a pop group).

+Producer

+A music producer plays a crucial role in shaping the sound of an album or song, overseeing the recording process, and guiding the overall creative direction.
+They often collaborate closely with artists, musicians, sound engineers, and other industry professionals.